korreio/fotopt/README.md

 ## Jetnet Awards

-To illustrate the scale of the internet in Portugal back then, imagine a yearly competition to recognize the best websites across several categories, like "Information", "Sports", "Culture".
+To illustrate the small scale of the internet in Portugal back then, imagine a yearly competition to recognize the best websites across several categories, like "Information", "Sports", "Culture".

 JetNet Awards was such an initiative - the largest in Portugal.
 It was created in the late 90s by Portugal's biggest ISP, Telepac, which eventually became part of Portugal Telecom.